Egyptian Medical Licensing Examination

 The Egyptian Medical Licensing Examination (Arabic: امتحان مزاولة الطب في مصر) (EMLE) is a standardized examination for graduates of medical schools in Egypt to obtain a license to practice medicine in Egypt.

 Exam system

 According to Law No. 153 of 2019, the Ministry of Health is the authority entrusted with setting the controls and procedures for the national examination for licensing to practice medicine, under the supervision of the Compulsory Training Authority for Physicians.
 The exam is scheduled to be held twice during the months of February and September, through the exam's website, where students will be logged in to the exam by registering the user name and password, in addition to using the facial identification fingerprint to verify the student's identity during the specified period of time to complete the exam.
-Cooperation with the “American Board” as an advisory body to set the exam, through the American Harvard Medical School, in order to reach international standards for setting examinations for practicing the medical profession, in preparation for obtaining the exam's accreditation.
 A committee will be formed to set standards for the national exam to obtain a license to practice medicine, including consultants from the Ministry of Health and Population and professors from Egyptian universities and the Military Medical Academy.